Clock & Timer Circuit DiagramsElectronic Keys & LocksLCD-LED Display

 Hard-Wired Code Lock Schematic Circuit Diagram

-Installations with restricted access are often protected using an access code.
-If you don’t have particularly demanding requirements regarding modifying the code, you can manage quite nicely with a static design with the access code fixed in the hardware.
-The access code can be set by inserting wire links in the IC socket shown at the left in the schematic diagram.
-The code ‘0280’ is shown configured in the drawing.
-The user enters the code with S1–S10.
-The most important components in this circuit are the four NAND gates (4011 CMOS IC) and the counter with ten decoded outputs (4017 CMOS IC).
-R1–R4 hold the four pushbutton inputs at ground level if no button is pressed.
-No measures need be taken to debounce the switch signals, since the circuit simply ignores repeated button presses.
-In the quiescent state, a ‘1’ is applied to the reset input (pin 15) of IC2, which causes output Q0 (pin 3) of IC2 to be the only output with a ‘1’ level.
-All other counter outputs are at the ‘0’ level.
+The primary components pivotal to this circuit include four NAND gates (4011 CMOS IC) and a counter featuring ten decoded outputs (4017 CMOS IC).
+Resistors R1-R4 are instrumental in maintaining the four pushbutton inputs at ground level when no button is pressed.
+Interestingly, no special measures are necessary to debounce the switch signals, as the circuit inherently disregards repeated button presses.
+In its resting state, a ‘1’ is applied to the reset input (pin 15) of IC2, causing output Q0 (pin 3) of IC2 to be the sole output at a ‘1’ level.
+Simultaneously, all other counter outputs remain at the ‘0’ level.

 Hard-Wired Code Lock Schematic Circuit Diagram